 Shoulder Separations (Acromioclavicular Joint): Treatment of shoulder separations is based on the severity of the injury as well as the direction of the separation and the physical requirements of the patient.
 Less severe shoulder separations) are usually treated without surgery.
 Severe separations in an upward direction or dislocations in the backward or downward directions often require surgery.
 Surgery involves repair of the ligaments.
 Professional athletes and manual laborers are often treated with surgery, but the results are often unpredictable.

 Life after a shoulder fracture, separation, or dislocation can be greatly affected for several weeks or even months.
 Most shoulder injuries whether treated surgically or non-surgically require a period of immobilization followed by rehabilitation.

-If the injury was not severe, there is fairly rapid improvement and return of function after the first 4 to 6 weeks.
+If the shoulder trauma was not severe, there is rapid improvement and return of function after the first 4 to 6 weeks.
 Shoulder exercises, usually as part of a supervised physical therapy program, are usually necessary.
 Exercises decrease stiffness, improve range of motion, and help the patient regain muscle strength.